19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Disintegrate.md

 You choose 1 target you can see within range.

-If they are [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 5 or less, they are instantly disintegrated into a pile of ash, including any worn equipment.
+If they are [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 5 or less, they are instantly disintegrated into a pile of ash, including any of their worn [Equipment](../../../../Player%20Characters/Derived%20Statistics/Equipment.md).

 If they are [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 6 or greater, they take 10 + 2d12 [Mythril Damage](../../../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md).